westnordost/osmapi/README.md

 ## Installation

-Add `de.westnordost:osmapi:1.0` to your Maven dependencies or run `gradlew build` in the root folder to get the jars.
+Add `de.westnordost:osmapi:1.0` as a Maven dependency.
+On Android, exclude kxml2 from the dependencies since it is already built-in.

 ## Basic Usage